wmmihaa/azureiotbootcamp/labs/Lab4.md

 2. Fill out your details, accept the terms and conditions and click “**Register**”.
 3. Check your mail box, open the confirmation mail and click the “**Register**” link.
 4. Log in to the microServiceBus.com site using the credentials you supplied in step 2.
-5. Select "Option 2.
-Use my Microsoft Azure IoT Hub, and provide a **iothubowner** for your Azure IoT Hub.
+5. Select **"Option 2.
+Use my Microsoft Azure IoT Hub"**, and provide a **iothubowner** for your Azure IoT Hub.
 6. Uncheck the “*Add sample scenarios*” checkbox and click *Create organization*

 ### Download the device package
 Your organization is now linked with your Azure IoT Hub, and the devices you’ve created in earlier labs are should now be accessable from the [Nodes page](https://microservicebus.com/Nodes)

-But before we begin, we need to install the *microservicebus.node* package.
+But before we begin, we need to install the *microservicebus.node* package on your Raspberry PI.

 *Using PuTTY, navigate to the IOTBOOTCAMP folder on your Raspberry PI and type:*
 ```
 mkdir msb
+cd msb
 ```
 Install the npm package by typing:
 ```